forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > * the invasion and offensive warfare is not supported here ([Opinion on conflict](#opinion-on-the-conflict))
 > * An alternative path to actions focussed mainly on the military.
 Economic restrictions are considered to have expected cost/benefits fare higher than warfare.
 >   * As the first also can have benefits respectively reduce risks (benefits such as cleaner air and reduce risks associated to the CO2 increase such as rising sea levels or ocean acidification).
->   * While warfare has a variety of [bad effect associated](#significance-of-peace-and-effects-and-dangers-of-war) such as daily tragedies occurring which in turn divide people and conventional and nuclear environment pollution. // A bad relationship between the Ukraine and Russia has the potential to destabilize Europe in coming decades including the risk of another war as these country likely will be [the] major military powers in Europe.
+>   * While warfare has a variety of [bad effect associated](#significance-of-peace-and-effects-and-dangers-of-war) such as daily tragedies occurring which in turn divide people and conventional and nuclear environment pollution. // A bad relationship between Ukraine and Russia has the potential to destabilize Europe in coming decades including the risk of another war as these country likely will be [the] major military powers in Europe.

 1. Encouraging Russia to stop offensive warfare and adhere to international rules such as the UN charter.
 2. Once a truce is established, sanctions are considered adequate and suitable to encourage a fair solution and to implement it (e.g. a withdrawal of troupes). // hard to say what's a fair solution, here some speculations are in [Paths to Peace](#paths-to-peace)